bigtreetech/docs/docs/Panda_Knomi_3D.md

     Wi-Fi Name: `Panda_Knomi_3D_xxxxxxxxxxxx`
     Wi-Fi Password: `987654321`

-    After changes, no reboot is required—the device will recreate the AP hotspot in the background.
+  No reboot is necessary after applying these changes.
+The device will automatically recreate the AP hotspot in the background.

 * ④ Change the AP hotspot IP address.
 If the IP range conflicts with your router (for example, if both use `192.168.254.1`), Panda Knomi 3D will be unable to bind to the printer.
 To resolve this, change the **Hotspot IP** to a different range, such as `192.168.253.1`.